tmorell/tslint-rules/README.md

         <tr>
             <td style="vertical-align:top;min-width:130px">no-focused-tests</td>
             <td>
                 Do not commit code with focused tests.
-This is useful during development, but it might hide failing tests that do not get ran.
+This is useful during development, but it might hide failing tests that do not get executed.
 Configuration:<br />
                 <b>runner</b>: Select one of the available options, ava, jasmine, jest, or mocha.<br />
                 <b>suffix</b>: Suffix for the test files; if not specified, all files will be analyzed.<br /><br />
                 Example:<br />